 The Immanuel Children’s Home was built in 1901 housed 21 girls and 16 boys.
 It was also called the Home for Children and Child Placement.
 A second house was built in the 1920s for older children and was called the Bethlehem Children’s Home.

-By 1922, the Immanuel institution operated several enterprises:
+By 1922, the Immanuel institution operated several individual facilities:

 Each of these has their own history, as well as the collective history of the entire institution.